Beto O'Rourke acknowledges 'privileges' afforded to him because of race and gender

 Issues revolving around race, gender and double standards have been key topics facing Democratic candidates among the historically diverse field of candidates.

-One debate has been on the idea of whether the government needs to pay reparations to the families descended from slaves.
+One debate has been over the question of government reparations to the families descended from slaves.

 O’Rourke was asked about his stance on reparations during a house party in Iowa, where he spoke about the importance of addressing systemic racism but didn’t endorse a specific plan.